emmatufvesson/NoPresents/README.md

 # NoPresents

-## My first attempt to set up Object Detection on my Raspberry Pi 5 with Google Coral USB Accelerator and the help of Docker.
+My first attempt to set up Object Detection on my Raspberry Pi 5 with Google Coral USB Accelerator and the help of Docker.
 My goal with this project is to implement it with my cat flap and a servo motor to keep my cat from entering with prey in her mouth.
+Presents = Mice, Birds, Grasshoppers, Worms, Spiders ETC 🤮.
+Part of the course "Building AI course project".

-## General idea
+## Summary
 I will try to set up object detection first, and train it to recognize when my cat has a prey in her mouth.
 When that works I will implement the servo motor as a "robot arm".
 It will keep the cat flap closed until my cat has proven she doesn't have a prey with her, then the "robot arm" will move and she can come in.

 ## Project specifications: